phuzisham/reactNativeSpotify/README.md

 To see in action:

+### On Mac:

+You will need xCode installed.

+_Follow instructions on this link: https://medium.com/@randerson112358/setup-react-native-environment-for-ios-97bf7faadf77_

+### On Windows:

 You will need Android Studio or some way of emulating a phone.
 Start your emulator and have it ready to recieve app.